Wild Chicks: Setting

-The main protagonists are four – later five – girls: Sprotte (Charlotte), who is the spunky yet friendly main narrator, her best friend Frieda, a level-headed girl who is a member of Terre des hommes, shy and bespectacled Trude, who is insecure because of her chubbiness, and her best friend, the beautiful, shallow, and vain, yet amicable Melanie.
-Later, they are joined by Wilma, a tough boys-hating tomboy, who is later revealed as a lesbian.
+The main protagonists are four – later five – girls: Sprotte (Charlotte), who is the spunky yet friendly main narrator, her best friend Frieda, a level-headed girl who is a member of Terre des hommes, shy and bespectacled Trude, who is insecure because of her chubbiness, and her best friend, the beautiful, opinionated, and vain, yet amicable Melanie.
+Later, they are joined by Wilma, a tough boys-hating nerd, who is later revealed as a lesbian.
 In the inaugural 1993 book Die Wilden Hühner, they are all eight to nine years old, and in the hitherto last book Die Wilden Hühner und die Liebe (2003), they are all 13 to 14 years old.
 All Wild Chicks wear a chicken's feather around their necks and have sworn to never kill or eat chicken.

 In a 2007 interview, Funke said she identifies most with Sprotte, but wishes to have been more like Frieda.
 Asked why she made Wilma a lesbian, she answered: "I have friends who are lesbian, so this... is a normal part of life.
 It would have been boring... if Wilma had fallen in love with a boy, I already covered that with all the others."
 Funke also asserted that the main message of the fifth book, where all fall in love, is "tolerance and respect for the feelings of other people."

 Throughout the entire series, the Wild Chicks encounter a boys' gang called the Pygmies (die Pygmäen): their leader is the self-confident, yet good natured Fred, small but cocky Torte, tough Willi (who is physically abused by his father), and the esoteric Steve, who is seldom seen without his tarot cards.
 On the author's homepage, she reveals that all Pygmies wear an earring as their trademark and have sworn to defend mankind versus "criminals, pirates, Nazis, cannibals and vicious teachers".
 At first, Wild Chicks and Pygmies form a boys-against-girls rivalry and play pranks on each other, but in later books, Sprotte / Fred, Melanie / Willi (latter temporarily), and Frieda / Torte become a couple.